johnckealy/djengu/README.md

 several completely independent applications on the same server instance.
 This is done using CaddyServer's built-in reverse-proxy.

+This is really useful for running many independent websites on the same VPS instance.
+You could theoretically run a developer's whole portfolio of low-traffic websites for $5 a month with this approach.

 Everything is controlled from the `Caddyfile`, which will install at `/caddy/Caddyfile` in the vagrant VM.
-You can add extra applications and then reference the docker containers.
+You can add extra applications and then reference each docker container.
 The important thing to remember when doing this is to use unique port numbers for each instance, and reference these port numbers in the `Caddyfile`.
 In production, you may place the `caddy/`